albinvar/smart-lock-uno/README.md

 ## License 📃

-This project is licensed under the MIT <a href="LICENCE">License</a>.
+This project is licensed under the <a href="LICENSE">MIT License</a>.
 See the LICENSE file for more information.

 ## Contact 📞